How Military Professional Serena Michelle Reclaimed Her Puerto Rican Roots Through Spanish

 "It's really important for me to learn Spanish for my family and to teach my son.
 It's a life goal that I have," she emphasizes.

 Serena's journey was challenging.
 She tried self-teaching but found it difficult.
 Her first experience with a tutor was discouraging.
 "I had a really bad experience with another tutor.
 She was aggressive," Serena recalls.
-Not giving up, she searched for a better online Spanish teacher and found Spanish55, where she met Coach Alberto.
+Not giving up, she searched for a better online Spanish tutor and found Spanish55, where she met Coach Alberto.
 "I had a trial session, and from then on, I knew I wanted to work with Spanish55.
 Coach Alberto's background as a teacher fits as a glove," she explains.

 Guided learning: Serena during an engaging online Spanish class with Coach Alberto